istio/istio.io/content/docs/tasks/telemetry/gateways/index.md

 1. Configure the DNS records for your domain.

-    1. Get the External IP Address of the `istio-ingressgateway`.
+    1. Get the external IP address of the `istio-ingressgateway`.

         {{< text bash >}}
         $ kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'